ranjithkumarravikumar52/angular18-sandbox/README.md

 - [x] calendar should have dynamic styling for current day
 - [x] calendar should have dynamic styling for current month vs other months
 - [x] extract the data we generate for dates into an interface (model)
-- [ ] calendar should have dynamic styling for weekends
+- [x] calendar should have dynamic styling for weekends
-- [ ] calendar should have dynamic styling for past dates

 ---